-How to be happy?
+What’s the key to well-being in the workplace?
 If we could offer one, single, goal setting tip it would be: “do what you love”.

 Some people don’t feel comfortable when using the word “love” in relation to work.
 Indeed many might argue that the world of work is too pressurised for anything as soft or sentimental as love.
 When asked how we feel about our work, those inclined to respond positively might use words like “enjoyable,” “interesting” or “rewarding”.

 Those of you who are less than happy in your jobs will undoubtedly use different words to describe your feelings, though that’s a vocabulary best left to your own imaginations!
 Whatever your feelings about your own work situation, one thing is certain.
 The majority of us will spend almost a third of our adult lives in the workplace.

 There probably isn’t one simple key to happiness, but as we spend so much of our time and energy at work, learning how to be happy during those hours is surely well worth the effort.

 “And what is it to work with love?

 And if you cannot work with love but only with distaste,

 it is better that you should leave your work and sit at the gate of the temple